Intel-bigdata/OAP/oap-spark/README.md

 ### Configuration

-To enable rdd cache on Intel Optane PMem, you need add the following configurations:
+To enable rdd cache on Intel Optane PMem, you need add the following configurations to `spark-defaults.conf`
 ```
 spark.memory.pmem.initial.path [Your Optane PMem paths seperate with comma]
 spark.memory.pmem.initial.size [Your Optane PMem size in GB]